 There’s plenty of satire (Noel explains he sells his art to people whose perception of criminal life comes from films like Pulp Fiction), but it’s combined with scenes of slapstick (at one point, Noel has to chase after Helen while carrying a container full of gasoline that comes perilously near any number of open flames) and chilling darkness (the violent climax is reminiscent of Jonathan Demme’s film Something Wild in how it turns a light, silly comedy into a dark, tense thriller).

 It’s silly, cynical and sometimes thrilling all at the same time, such as a sequence involving an elaborate chase around Central Park involving multiple Hansom cabs, cops, and a very annoying clown.
-And it all comes down to an ending that’s grim, hopeful and goofy all at once.check it out here): Released in December 1999 as part of “V2K,” a Vertigo end-of-the –century event (it was a strange time), this novella in the vein of You Are Here is shorter than the other works we’ve covered, and might be a good introduction to Baker’s work for the wary.
+And it all comes down to an ending that’s grim, hopeful and goofy all at once.I Die at Midnight (check it out here): Released in December 1999 as part of “V2K,” a Vertigo end-of-the –century event (it was a strange time), this novella in the vein of You Are Here is shorter than the other works we’ve covered, and might be a good introduction to Baker’s work for the wary.

 Baker goes crazy with the stylistic choices – one page might have an airbrushed look to it, while another might look like something out of the Looney Tunes.
 King Saul is rendered as a demonic figure, while young David is like Conan as a toddler.
 The dialogue often veers toward modern context and deadpan humor – but the actual story is taken beat-for-beat from the Old Testament, and reveals a tragedy full of epic fights, trickery and a surprisingly chilling ending.
 It’s worth checking out, whether you’re religious or not.